Whistleblowing: European Union

 The European Parliament approved a "Whistleblower Protection Directive" containing broad free speech protections for whistleblowers in both the public and the private sectors, including for journalists, in all member states of the European Union.
 The Directive prohibits direct or indirect retaliation against employees, current and former, in the public sector and the private sector.
 The Directive's protections apply to employees, to volunteers, and to those who assist them, including to civil society organizations and to journalists who report on their evidence.
 In October 2021, the EU Directorate-General for Justice and Consumers, Equality and the Rule of Law emphasized that ministries, as legal entities in the public sector, are also explicitly required to establish internal reporting channels for their employees.
 It provides equal rights for whistleblowers in the national security sector who challenge the denial or removal of their security clearances.
 Also, whistleblowers are protected from criminal prosecution and corporate lawsuits for damages resulting from their whistleblowing and are provided with psychological support for dealing with harassment stress.

 Good government observers have hailed the EU directive as setting "the global standard for best practice rights protecting freedom of speech where it counts the most—challenging abuses of power that betray the public trust," according to the U.S.-based Government Accountability Project.
 They have noted, however, that ambiguities remain in the directive regarding application in some areas, such as "duty speech", that is, when employees report the same information in the course of a job assignment, for example, to a supervisor, instead of whistleblowing as formal dissent.
 In fact, duty speech is how the overwhelming majority of whistleblowing information gets communicated and where the free flow of information is needed for an organization's proper functioning.
 However, it is in response to such "duty speech" employee communication that the vast majority of retaliation against employees occurs.
 These observers have noted that the Directive must be understood as applying to protection against retaliation for such duty speech because without such an understanding the Directive will "miss the iceberg of what's needed".

+The European Court of Human Rights has delivered landmark rulings on whistleblower protections under the European Convention of Human Rights.
+In Guja v.
+Moldova, the Court held that a public employee's contractual obligations of confidentiality could be outweighed by public interest in disclosing classified information, laying down rigorous standards for when a state could validly sanction a whistleblower.
+Subsequent judgements of the Court have elaborated on the scope of "public interest" to encompass matters which attract public attention or concern or affect citizens' well-being.
+Other protected disclosures include those that may give rise to significant controversy, relate to an important social issue or the functioning of public authorities in a democratic society, and spark public debate.